free5gc/free5gc.github.io/docs/guide/3-install-free5gc.md

 sudo systemctl stop ufw
 sudo systemctl disable ufw # prevents the firewall to wake up after a OS reboot
 ```

+If you do not want to manage these rules manually, you can configure the UPF
+to install the NAT, forwarding, and TCP MSS rules through `upfcfg.yaml`.
+See
+[UPF N6 NAT Configuration](./10-UPF-Config.md) for the available settings and
+deployment examples.

 Or use `reload_host_config.sh` from free5GC
 ```bash